 Our Blog

-How to write a price increase letter to your clients
+How to write a price increase letter to your clients (free template)

 price increase letter

-Whether you’re a freelancer or large digital agency, raising your prices is something you’re going to have to deal with at one time or another.
-You might send clients a letter, an email or just tell them in person.
+You might send clients a price increase letter, an email, or just tell them in person.
 Either way, you’ll want to give some thought to the words you use to explain and justify your increases.

-In this post we’ll discuss what to say, how to say it and provide a sample letter template.
-Before that though, let’s look at some of the background behind raising your prices.
+In this post, we’ll discuss what to say and provide a sample price increase letter template.

 Just starting out?
 Now is the time to future-proof your pricing

-If you’re at the start of your new lifestyle you’re probably experiencing the buzz, excitement and slight panic of working for yourself.
+If you’re at the start of your new lifestyle you’re probably experiencing the buzz, excitement, and slight panic of working for yourself.
 That could mean you rarely think further ahead than next week because you just want to get clients on board first.

-However, it’s good to take a little time out and think about your pricing strategy for the first 12 months and beyond.
-Does that feel a little presumptuous?
 If you feel that way it’s perfectly natural, but many freelancers – myself included – later reach a point where they wish they’d given more thought to their pricing strategy at the very start.

 Unless you can be sure that none of your bills and expenses will be going up in the next year, you need some sort of rate increase just to stand still.
+Other factors that might influence your decision to increase prices are as follows:

-What’s more if you invest in your skills through training, reading industry blogs or going to conferences, you’ll probably be getting better at what you do all the time.
+What’s more, if you invest in your skills through training, reading industry blogs or going to conferences, you’ll probably be getting better at what you do all the time.
 That means your clients are getting more value from you, so if you don’t increase your prices at some point, you’re probably selling yourself short.

 price increase